Colorful Normandy & Monet’s Gardens

 After our visit to the gardens, we’ll have some free time to continue enjoying the striking rock formations and white cliffs of Étretat while grabbing lunch on our own.

-Our first stop is at Le Jardin Plume, a unique garden installed on the site of a former orchard.
+Our next stop is at Le Jardin Plume, a unique garden installed on the site of a former orchard.
 Owners Patrick and Sylvie Quibel have incorporated grasses and fine-textured perennials with more traditional and whimsical hedges to create a very interesting mixture of contemporary and conventional ideas.
 They’ve designed it so that no matter when you visit, you’ll find something to admire, but we’ll get to enjoy it filled with peak summer color.

 Day 5, Thursday, July 16: MIROMESNIL, JARDIN AGAPANTHE